 If you’re experiencing some physical distress right now, don’t just quickly chalk it up to the flu.

-There are flu-like symptoms caused by sexually transmitted diseases (STDs) that appear the same as ordinary body ailments.
+There are many flu-like symptoms STD (sexually transmitted diseases) cause, that appear the same as ordinary body ailments.

 If you are sexually active, and you are experiencing unfamiliar symptoms, read this post!